How to Cook Zucchini 7 Different Ways

-Zucchini is one of the most versatile vegetables around.
-It's delicious in almost any setting, whether it's fried, baked, or sauteed.
-It can even be used as a noodle substitute or snuck into a batch of chocolate cupcakes to give dessert a healthy boost.
-Read on to learn how to cook zucchini for perfect summery dinners and more.
+Zucchini is one of the most versatile vegetables.
+It's delicious in almost any recipe, whether fried, baked, or sautéed.
+It can even be used as a noodle substitute or sneakily added to a batch of chocolate cupcakes to give dessert a nutritional boost.
+Read on to learn how to cook zucchini using virtually any cooking method you can think of.

-Zucchini, a type of summer squash, is easy to grow in home gardens, which can often lead to an overabundance of this tasty veggie.
-Luckily, zucchini can be used in countless ways, and is a delicious addition to almost any meal.
-As a bonus, zucchini is low in calories and high in vitamin C -- plus it packs a healthy dose of potassium.
-Zucchini can be found in green, yellow, and striped varieties.
+Zucchini, a type of summer squash, is so easy to grow in home gardens that you can end up with an overabundance of this tasty veggie.
+Luckily, there are tons of fresh zucchini recipes to try.
+Zucchini, which can be found in green, yellow, and striped varieties, is low in calories and high in vitamin C and packs a healthy dose of potassium.

-Fried zucchini is delicious and (surprise!) still healthy, and oven-fried zucchini is super simple to prepare.
-All you need to do is slice your zucchini, toss it in a drizzle of salad dressing, and roll it in a mixture of bread crumbs, paprika, and Parmesan cheese.
-Then just bake your zucchini slices for 9 to 11 minutes and enjoy.
-Get more ideas for oven-frying vegetables here.
+Oven-fried zucchini is super simple to prepare.
+All you need to do is slice it, toss it in a drizzle of oil or salad dressing, and roll it in a mixture of bread crumbs, paprika, and Parmesan cheese.
+Then bake your zucchini slices for 9 to 11 minutes at 450°F and enjoy.

 How to Grill Zucchini

-Grilled zucchini recipes are a piece of cake.
-Slice the zucchini lengthwise, so each long plank is about 1/4-inch thick.
-Then arrange the slices in a single layer on a baking sheet and drizzle with olive oil, salt, and pepper.
-For a charcoal grill, grill the zucchini directly over medium coals until tender (about 8 minutes), turning once.
-For a gas grill, preheat the grill, then reduce the heat.
-Place the zucchini slices on the grill rack over heat, then cover and grill as directed.
+Learn how to cook zucchini on the grill and all your backyard cookouts will be better.
+Slice the zucchini lengthwise into 1/4-inch-thick planks.
+Arrange the slices in a single layer on a baking sheet and toss with salt, pepper, and a drizzle of olive oil.
+For even easier grilled zucchini, cut zucchini in half lengthwise, cut-side down on the grill grate.
+For a charcoal grill, grill the zucchini directly over medium coals until tender (about 5 to 6 minutes), turning once.
+For a gas grill, preheat the grill, then reduce the heat to medium.
+Place the zucchini on the grill rack over the heat and grill, covered, as directed above.

-Sauteed zucchini is tasty on its own, but it's also a great topper.
-Using a mandolin (or a very sharp knife), thinly slice the zucchini lengthwise.
+Sautéed zucchini is tasty on its own, but it's also a great topper for meat or slices of crusty bread.
+When you're learning how to cook zucchini on the stove, using a mandolin (Mueller Austria V-Pro Multi-Blade Adjustable Mandolin, $29.99, Amazon) ensures that your zucchini slices are uniform so they'll cook evenly.
+You can also use a sharp knife to thinly slice the zucchini lengthwise or into coins.
 Place the zucchini slices in a colander and sprinkle them with salt, then let stand for 30 minutes.
 Rinse and pat dry.
 Heat about 2 tablespoons of olive oil in a skillet over medium-high heat.
-Slightly brown the zucchini on both sides -- this should take about 5 minutes.
-Make sure not to put too much zucchini in the skillet at one time, or the slices won't cook evenly.
+Slightly brown the zucchini on both sides; this should take about 5 minutes.
+Don't crowd the skillet, or the slices won't cook evenly.

 How to Roast Zucchini

 Baby zucchini can be roasted whole, but anything larger should be cut into slices or sticks.
-Line a 13X9-inch roasting pan or large baking pan with foil and spread the zucchini out in the pan, making sure not to overcrowd.
-Combine olive oil with lemon juice, salt, and ground black pepper, and drizzle this mixture over zucchini.
-Then roast for about 10 to 15 minutes at 450 degrees F. Also try baking your zucchini stuffed with mushrooms, onions, and breadcrumbs (pictured).
+Line a 13x9-inch roasting pan (OvenStuff Bake, Broil, and Roasting Pan Set, $13.48, Walmart) or large baking pan with foil and spread the baby zucchini or zucchini slices in the pan, making sure not to crowd them.
+Toss zucchini in salt, pepper, and a drizzle of olive oil.
+Roast about 15 to 20 minutes at 425°F.

 How to Broil Zucchini

-Broiled zucchini is a yummy and healthy alternative to regular potato chips.
-Cut the zucchini into slices, each about 1/4- to 1/2-inch thick.
-Arrange the zucchini slices in a single layer in a shallow roasting pan, then drizzle with olive oil.
+Broiling zucchini in the oven is a fast way to add a side of veggies to your meal.
+Cut the zucchini into 1/4- to 1/2-inch-thick slices.
+Arrange the slices in a single layer in a shallow roasting pan, then drizzle with olive oil.
 Sprinkle with salt and pepper, and toss to coat.
-Broil the zucchini 4 to 5 inches from the heat for 2 to 3 minutes, or until tender.
+Broil 4 to 5 inches from the heat for 2 to 3 minutes, depending on the thickness of your slices, or until tender.

 Baking with Zucchini

-Zucchini can be a great addition to cakes and cupcakes -- it keeps them moist while adding a healthy serving of vegetables to your sweet indulgences.
-And who doesn't love home-baked zucchini bread?
+Zucchini can be a great addition to cakes and cupcakes.
+It keeps them moist while adding a healthy serving of vegetables to your sweet indulgences.
+And home-baked zucchini bread is always popular.
 In most baked goods, the recipe calls for shredded zucchini.
-Use the coarse side of a box grater to shred zucchini for desserts and breads.
+We recommend using the coarse side of a box grater to shred zucchini for desserts and breads.